Loading...

 Shop License Fee: $250 (Barbershop license fee)

-To open a barbershop, you must submit a completed application, pay $250 fee, provide documented proof of federal tax identification number (EIN), and designate a licensed registered barber, master hair care specialist, or barber instructor as the manager.
+Submit completed application, pay $250 fee, submit documented proof of federal tax identification number (EIN), designate licensed registered barber/master hair care specialist/barber instructor as manager, pass satisfactory inspection.

 South Carolina has a unique 'Master Hair Care Specialist' license tier that bridges barbering and cosmetology, available to licensed cosmetologists who complete additional education.
 The state's total government fees of approximately $325 are among the higher amounts nationally.
 South Carolina does not accept apprentice hours from other states, which is stricter than most states.
 A TB test or doctor's note is required as part of the application process, which is an unusual health requirement.